-Proposed additional supply Greenfield

-PRECINCT DESCRIPTION ESTIMATED ADDITIONAL DWELLING YIELD Murray Bridge Eight greenfield areas have been identified to support long- term housing land supply for Murray Bridge.
-Approximately a third of the total long-term supply exists on the immediate periphery of the city's established urban footprint west of the River Murray and north of the South Eastern Freeway.
-A smaller sub-area is located near Murray Bridge East and Riverglades, and a significant cluster of future urban land is located south of the freeway at Murray Bridge South and adjacent to land currently designated for future urban growth at Gifford Hill.
+Proposed a dditio nal supply Greenfield Precinct Description Estimat ed dwelling yield Murray Bridge Seven new greenfield areas have been identified to support long-term housing land supply for Murray Bridge.
+Approximately a third of this supply exists on the immediate periphery of the city's established urban footprint west of the River Murray and north of the South Eastern Freeway.
+A smaller area is located near Murray Bridge East and Riverglades, and a significant cluster of future urban land is located south of the freeway at Murray Bridge South and adjacent to land currently designated for future urban growth at Gifford Hill.
 23,500 dwellings